shutteritch/static-site/content/create_virtual_environment.md

 Summary: A short guide on how to create a virtual environment in python.
 Draft: True

-Open a terminal window and go to the folder where the project is going to be located, usually using the cd command.
+Open a terminal window and go to the folder where the project is going to be located using the cd command.

 ~~~
 cd folder/path